 For the Full-Time MAT Program, you must complete all prerequisite courses before the program begins or you will not be allowed to enter the program.
-However, you can begin the Part-Time MAT Program without having completed all prerequisite coursework as long as it is finished by the end of the first year of the program.
+However, you can begin the Two-Year MAT Program without having completed all prerequisite coursework as long as it is finished by the end of spring quarter of the first year of the program.

-Will I be able to work if I am in the Part-time MAT Program?
+Will I be able to work if I am in the Two-Year MAT Program?

 What happens if my GPA isn't high enough?

 If your GPA during your last 90 quarter or 60 semester hours was below a 3.0, we encourage you to still apply.
 You must provide a written statement explaining why your GPA was low.
 You might also consider taking additional courses to help boost your GPA while also strengthening your background.